GaryHostt/Oracle_Data_Integrator/README.md

 [Complete guide on the ODI marketplace + BICC + Object Storage + Autonomous Database](https://www.ateam-oracle.com/reference-architecture-fusion-saas-data-replication-into-adw-%3A-using-odi-marketplace-and-bicc)

 - This blog post starts from scratch, spinning up ODI, then it proceeds to enable ODI to integrate BICC extracts from Fusion  applications to the Autonomous Data Warehouse.
-Afte completing this walkthrough, you can start [setting up ODI scenarios & plans](https://blogs.perficient.com/2014/09/02/creating-oracle-data-integrator-odi-scenario-and-load-plan/) which will automate your data integration pipeline.
-If you have problems with this walk-through, consult the documentation below.
+Afte completing this walkthrough, you can start [setting up ODI scenarios & plans](https://blogs.perficient.com/2014/09/02/creating-oracle-data-integrator-odi-scenario-and-load-plan/) which will automate your data integration pipeline. **If you have problems with this walk-through or want to know more, consult the documentation below.**

 [Manipulating Data from Object Storage to Autonomous Database using ODI](https://blogs.oracle.com/dataintegration/manipulating-data-from-oracle-object-storage-to-oracle-autonomous-data-warehouse-adw-with-oracle-data-integrator-odi)

 [Connecting to Object Storage with ODI + screenshots](https://blogs.oracle.com/dataintegration/manipulating-data-from-oracle-object-storage-to-oracle-autonomous-data-warehouse-adw-with-oracle-data-integrator-odi)

-- The above two pages focus on connecting object storage and ADW/ATP to ODI.
+- These two blog posts focus on connecting object storage and ADW/ATP to ODI.
 To connect to object storage in ODI, the PEM key you use must have a passphrase.
 In order to work with the compressed BICC extracts in object storage, you must first make an object storage topology and then the BICC toplology.

 [Using Object Storage with ODI](https://docs.oracle.com/en/middleware/fusion-middleware/data-integrator/12.2.1.4/odikm/oracle-object-storage.html#GUID-DFE3EBF0-0A0D-4BA0-94FE-202185E47804)